Rodentman87/dinoql/Schema.md

 ## Scalars

-DinoQL incudes a few default scalar types, but you can add your own with fallback types in case a consumer doesn't have a generator for a specific type.
+DinoQL incudes a few default scalar types, but you can add your own with fallback types in case a consumer of your schema doesn't have a generator for a specific type.

 The built in types are: